taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Path to folder where images of freezed PHP will be stored.
-Should be path.
+Path to the folder where images of frozen PHP will be stored.
+Should be a path.

 ---